-If you are hiring an international student without a Social Security Number please click here: CU Employer SSN Letter
+If you are hiring an international student without a Social Security Number please click the following link: CU Employer SSN Letter

 To help defray expenses, you may want to work while you are a student at Cameron University.
 The Department of Homeland Security (DHS) has strict regulations regarding foreign student employment in the U. S. Please check the links below for more information.

 - International Students - Steps for Campus Employment

 - Instructions for CU International Students who wish to obtain OPTIONAL PRACTICAL TRAINING (OPT)

 - Instructions for CU International Students who wish to obtain CURRICULAR PRACTICAL TRAINING (CPT)

 - Instructions for CU International Students who wish to obtain OFF-CAMPUS EMPLOYMENT BASED ON UNFORESEEN ECONOMIC HARDSHIP

 - OPT Information Update Form

 What CU International Students Need to Know About Working On-Campus or Off-Campus